xpack/web-jekyll/pages/dev-tools/qemu-arm/install.md

 identify binaries installed with xpm and provide a convenient method to manage paths.

+{% include important.html content="Due to the name change, automatic
+path discovery in **GNU MCU Eclipse plug-ins** will not be available initially and will be added in the next plug-ins release." %}

 ### Uninstall

 To remove the installed xPack, the command is similar: